Enhancing Lexicon-Based Text Embeddings with Large Language Models: Experiments

 \paragraph{Training Data.} We directly utilize the publicly available training data provided by BGE-en-ICL.
 This dataset is a mixture of retrieval, reranking, clustering, classification, and semantic textual similarity (STS) tasks.
 Details about the training data can be found in Appendix~\ref{data_details}.
 We use the same set of task instructions as BGE-en-ICL, refer to Appendix~\ref{sec:instructions} for details.

 \paragraph{Training Configurations.} Following BGE-en-ICL, our model is trained for one epoch using LoRA~\cite{lora}, where the LoRA rank is 32 and the alpha is 64, and the learning rate is set to 1e-4.
 Each training sample is composed of 1 positive and 7 hard negatives.
 For retrieval tasks, we use a batch size of 512, whereas a batch size of 256 is used for the rest tasks.
 All data are drawn from the same dataset within the same batch.
 In retrieval tasks, we employ in-batch negatives and apply a KL-divergence loss to distill ranking scores from the BGE-reranker model.
 The maximum length for both the query and passage is set to 512.
-It should be noted that we deviate from BGE-en-ICL by omitting in-context learning samples during training and concentrate on zero-shot scenarios solely.
-It enables us to exclusively evaluate \ours performance, free from extraneous signals.
+We deviate from BGE-en-ICL by omitting in-context learning samples during training and concentrate on zero-shot scenarios solely, in order to evaluate performance without extraneous signals.

 \paragraph{Evaluations.} We evaluate the performance of various embedding models using MTEB~\cite{mteb} and AIR-Bench~\cite{air_bench}.
 MTEB is a comprehensive text embedding benchmark encompassing seven task types across a total of 56 datasets.
 AIR-Bench, on the other hand, spans diverse domains for retrieval tasks, including law, healthcare, and books, having no overlap with MTEB.
 Notably, the ground truth for the test set in AIR-Bench is hidden, and we use the 24.04 version to assess the model's out-of-domain capabilities.